deepak7642/deepak7642/README.md

   * Manage the development of advanced algorithms using NLP techniques for resume matching with job descriptions.

   * Oversee deployment of the solutions via Streamlit, enhancing recruitment processes

+  * •During the internship, earned recognition for exceptional performance.

 #### **Data Analyst Engineer | Resolute.AI**